DiegoDerksen/diegoderksen.github.io/_posts/2024-05-17-Intune Remove Sophos.md

 ## Turn off Tamper Protection
 1. In Sophos Central, click My Products > General Settings.
 1. Under General, click  Tamper Protection.
 1. Move the slider to the left to turn off tamper protection, then click Save.

 ## Create a batch file

 1. Open Notepad
 1. Copy and paste the following command: `"C:\Program Files\Sophos\Sophos Endpoint Agent\SophosUninstall.exe" --quiet`
-1. Create a new folder and save as "Uninstall_Sophos.bat"
+1. Create a new folder and save as `Uninstall_Sophos.bat`

 ## Package
 1. Open the Win32 Content Prep Tool